 For the application of e-visas, an additional page won’t be necessary.
 Also, if you are applying for a visa using a third-party service, they are very happy to help you with the application and inform you about the visa, and blank page regulations you might face.

-Companies like iVisa can take care of your visa applications for a fee.
-This might increase the cost of your trip in general, but if you live in a remote area, your country does not have this embassy, or you simply do not have the time to deal with visas, these companies are a lifesaver.
+For complicated visas or express processes, I use iVisa.
+This company can take care of all your visa applications for a fee.
+This might increase the cost of your trip in general, but if you live in a remote area, your country does not have this embassy, or you simply do not have the time to deal with the visa process, this companies is a lifesaver.